 HOW CAN I UPGRADE?

-Here’s another important point to ascertain in all of Universal’s fine print: every pre-existing annual passholder will need to physically get him- or herself to Universal Orlando and head to Islands of Adventure’s Group Sales window in order to upgrade his two-park ticket to a three-park one.
+Here’s another important point to ascertain in all of Universal’s fine print: every pre-existing annual passholder will need to physically get him or herself to Universal Orlando and head to guest services or the Annual Passholder Lounge in order to upgrade your two-park ticket to a three-park one.
 Furthermore, you won’t be able to upgrade your family members’ annual passes without them being there with you.
+Unfortunately, there are no options online to upgrade your ticket, and you cannot do so over the phone.
+Upgrading annual passes is a strictly in-person procedure.

 Buying a new annual pass